k24d/ssm-vault/README.md

 DB_USERNAME=dbuser
 ```

 See "[Usage](USAGE.md)" for detailed usage.
-For Docker users, "[Docker with SSM Parameter Store](DOCKER.md)" describes how to use SSM Vault from Docker containers.
+For Docker users, "[SSM Parameter Store from Docker](DOCKER.md)" describes how to use SSM Vault from Docker containers.

 ## Infrastructure as Code